Bordfliegergruppe 196: 1st Squadron

 Formed from the 2nd Squadron of Coastal Reconnaissance Group 116, the 1st Fleet Air Squadron (1.
 Flottenfliegerstaffel) was established on 1 April 1936 at Norderney under the command of Captain Heinrich Minner.
 Initial equipment was the Heinkel He 60 biplane, though a number of elderly Heinkel He 42 aircraft were on strength for training use.
 Soon after establishment, the squadron was renamed the 1st Embarked Air Squadron (1.
 Bordfliegerstaffel) and the following year it was again changed to Embarked Air Squadron 1/196 (Bordfliegerstaffel 1/196) upon assignment of the group identifier.
 1937 also saw the squadron move to its permanent home at Wilhelmshaven, where it would remain for most of the war.
-During the war, detachments were sent to numerous locations throughout occupied Europe, including Aalborg, Brest, Drontheim, List auf Sylt, Palermo, Pillau, Schellingwoude, Stavanger, and Thisted.
+During the war, detachments were sent to numerous locations throughout occupied Europe, including Aalborg, Brest, Trondheim, List auf Sylt, Palermo, Pillau, Schellingwoude, Stavanger, and Thisted.
 The squadron moved to Norway for a year and then to the Baltic coast later in the war.